jan-pfr/sem-group8/Use-Cases/Use-Case-2.md

 ## MAIN SUCCESS SCENARIO

-1. Organisation request Top 5 populated countries information organised by largest to smallest for a given country.
+1. Organisation request Top 5 populated countries information organised by largest to smallest.
 2. User searches for the Top 5 populated countries in the world, continent and region.
 3. User extracts current Top 5 populated countries information in of the world, continent and region.
 4. User provides report to organisation.